 Workers’ compensation claims can be complex and time-consuming.
 The claims process can be overwhelming while you recover from your injury.
 It is best to contact an experienced worker’s compensation attorney to protect your rights and find out the eligible benefits for your workplace injury.

 Petrillo and Goldberg Law, founded in 1993, has over 25 years of handling personal injury, motor vehicle accidents, wrongful death and workers’ compensation cases.
-The law firm primarily serves South Jersey communities as well as the metropolitan area of Philadelphia, Pennsylvania.
-Our attorneys are well-versed in New Jersey and Pennsylvania law and effectively represent clients.
+The law firm primarily serves South Jersey communities.
+Our attorneys are well-versed in New Jersey law and effectively represent clients.

 For information or assistance with a claim for compensation, contact us today at (856) 249-9288 for a free consultation or case evaluation.
 Our offices are conveniently located in Philadelphia, Pennsylvania; Pennsauken, New Jersey; and Woodbury New Jersey.